zammad/zammad-admin-documentation/manage-text-modules.rst

   user (e. g. user.firstname, user.email)

-  Delete or clone Text modules
+  Delete or clone text modules
   ----------

   It happens more often that similar text modules have to be created or unnecessary ones deleted.
 For these cases you can click on the 3 points in the text module overview on the right side and select the corresponding action: